Board of directors meetings can turn into verbal UFC matches — which is why they’re a regular source of slander and libel lawsuits.

 Free speech is a cornerstone of American life.
 However, you can’t maliciously lie about another party.
 Doing so is defamatory, and legal remedies are available to people on the receiving end.

-We’re a full-service, boutique practice that offers better-than-big-firm results for a fraction of the price.
-Not to brag, but our success record is something of which we’re exceptionally proud.
+We’re a full-service, boutique practice offering better-than-big-firm results for a fraction of the price.

 Has anybody in the United States successfully sued Google for defamation?
 Attempts have been waged, but the plaintiffs’ crusades usually fail.
 Sure, folks win defamation lawsuits against authors of defamatory statements.
 But against Google?
 Nah.
 Google almost always walks away unscathed – fresh as a Mentos factory.